MEET US AT TIDES, MAY 9-12, 2016 IN LONG BEACH, CALIFORNIA

 TYPE 2 DIABETES

-*All APIs that are sold for development of drug products still patent protected are offered under Bolar Exemption only.
+*All API that are sold for development of drug products still patent protected are offered under Bolar Exemption only.
 The following disclaimer applies: These products are offered and sold in small quantities only and solely for uses reasonably related to privileged trials and studies for obtaining marketing authorization required by law (Bolar Exemption).
 Bachem cannot be made liable for any infringement of intellectual property rights.
 It is the sole and only responsibility of the purchaser or user of these products to comply with the relevant national rules and regulations.

 Bachem offers more than 100 Diabetes related research products available online.

 Exendins and Fragments (13)

 Gastric Inhibitory Polypeptide and Fragments (7)